DV

 Strategy & risk

-AMZY tracks Amazon (AMZN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) using a covered call strategy.
+AMZY tracks Amazon (AMZN) with a covered call approach, while NVDY tracks NVIDIA (NVDA) with a covered call approach.
+Beta is 1.1373 for AMZY and 1.3 for NVDY, indicating AMZY is less volatile relative to the market.

 Fund details